Fun Black-capped Vireo Facts For Kids | Kidadl

 Black-capped vireos are migratory and move to the coast of northern Mexico during the winter season in search of a scrub oak habitat.

-Where are black-capped vireos endemic to?
+Where are black-capped vireos endemic?

 Yes, black-capped vireos are rare and endangered birds.
-They are only found in the regions of Texas, Edwards plateau in the United States, and the coast of northern Mexico.
+They are only found in the regions of Texas, the Edwards plateau in the United States, and the coast of northern Mexico.

 Do black-capped vireos have red eyes?